We hope that

 By then Margaret Thatcher had deregulated ITV because of her grudge against Thames Television (they had infuriated her with their film about the IRA and SAS in Gibraltar – ‘Death on the Rock’ ) and the drama department and our legendary wildlife series ‘Survival’ were shut down.
 We were at the height of our international success but all ITV companies had to shut down production in order to give the Prime Minister’s Chancellor a sealed money bid to re-licence our franchises.
 Anglia’s Chairman told me we were all ‘long in the tooth’ – I was 37—and were producing excessively’ high-brow’ material – despite our staggeringly high viewing figures -- but I was so lucky – I was poached by JE Entertainment – now EnDeMol – for a fabulous salary – to be their Drama Development Executive.
 It was both an exciting time but also disturbing – I had been warned by the UK TV producer Richard Price that JE were known as the ‘great white company’ and indeed they ordered me to fire my black secretary Roberta because ‘the shvartzers stink up the furniture.’
 Roberta took them to Westminster race relations tribunal but by then JE – who had refused to give me Christmas day off as it wasn’t my holiday – were in trouble with the Writers’Guild of Great Britain and had decided to leave the UK.

 I decided at the age of 38 to go back to my original love and start from scratch as a documentary producer and journalist.
-Over the next few years I was successful in every Arts Council and Lottery grant application I made and was thrilled that my first film, ‘Long Night’s Journey Into Day’ was well-received at the 1997 Berlin Film Festival.
+Over the next few years I was successful in every Arts Council and Lottery grant application I made and was thrilled that my first film, ‘Long Night’s Journey Into Day,’ about Israel and the Palestinian Territories in the year following the assassination of Prime Minister Yitzhak Rabin, was well-received at the 1997 Berlin Film Festival.

 My first big journalism break came with a major piece in the Guardian in 2004 about anti-Americanism – Jonathan Dimbleby and Michael Portillo invited me onto their programmes as a result.
 From there I began to be engaged by the BBC and other broadcasters as a political commentator.
 One of my biggest thrills was being on ‘The Moral Maze’ despite the brutal tongue-lashings I received from Giles Fraser and another panellist whose name now escapes me.
 Had my old pal Claire Fox not been on with Melanie Phillips I think I might have started crying.
 These two men’s USA-hatred was palpable.